-"Why have you not boiled a fish?" he cried, and stabber in the neck so that she fell dead.
-The captain, who was not in the least angry, seized the guitar and began to play; but, let him play as loud as he would, the dead woman never stirred.
-"Oh, lying shoemaker!
-Oh, abominable knave!
-Twice has he got the better of me.
-But I will pay him out!"
+"Why have you not boiled a fish?" he cried, and stabbed in the neck so that she fell dead.
+The captain, who was not in the least angry, seized the guitar and began to play.
+But no matter how loud and long he played, the dead woman never stirred.
+"Oh, that lying shoemaker!
+He has fooled us again!"

 The next morning came one of the robbers to fetch the guitar, and to hear what had happened.